Christmas Craft Fair at Long Melford 2022

 The High Street (Hall Street) is full of old, historic buildings which house restaurants and pubs and a range of shops selling antiques, clothes, homewares and more.

 The Old School is a lovely old building just at the end of Long Melford’s High Street (Hall Street), opposite Melford Hall.
-It has 4 rooms, which include a cafe area, and there is a free car park for the village literally a minutes walk away plus ample parking on the High Street as well.
+It has 4 rooms, which include a cafe area, and there is a car park, which asks for a donation, for the village literally a minutes walk away plus ample parking on the High Street as well.
+There is also sufficient parking at the Old School itself to accomodate all stallholders.

 If you are interested in running a stall for your craft products at this event, please apply on our dedicated Become A Stall Holder page.